phax/ph-dirindex-maven-plugin/README.md

 # News and noteworthy

+v5.0.0 - work in progress
+* Requires Java 17 as the minimum version
+* Updated to ph-commons 12.0.0

-* v4.0.4 - 2025-02-06
+v4.0.4 - 2025-02-06
 * Avoid empty slash at the beginning of a list, if `sourceChildrenOnly` is `true`.
 See [#9](https://github.com/phax/ph-dirindex-maven-plugin/issues/9) - thx @reda-alaoui
 * Added new configuration property `dirnameRegEx` that can control in what directories to descent in recursive mode

-* v4.0.3 - 2025-02-05
+v4.0.3 - 2025-02-05
 * If the property `sourceChildrenOnly` is used, the root path is not contained in the output.
 See [#8](https://github.com/phax/ph-dirindex-maven-plugin/issues/8) - thx @reda-alaoui

-* v4.0.2 - 2025-02-04
+v4.0.2 - 2025-02-04
 * Added new configuration property `sourceChildrenOnly` to omit the root directory from listing.
 See [#6](https://github.com/phax/ph-dirindex-maven-plugin/issues/6) - thx @reda-alaoui
 * Added new configuration property `outputFormat` to be able to create different outputs.
 See [#7](https://github.com/phax/ph-dirindex-maven-plugin/issues/7) - thx @reda-alaoui

-* v4.0.1 - 2023-07-01
+v4.0.1 - 2023-07-01
 * Removed the `maven-compat` dependencies for Maven 4 compatibility
 * Build against Maven 3.5.0

-* v4.0.0 - 2023-01-08
+v4.0.0 - 2023-01-08
 * Using Java 11 as the baseline
 * Updated to ph-commons 11

-* v3.0.3 - 2021-03-22
+v3.0.3 - 2021-03-22
 * Updated to ph-commons 10

-* v3.0.2 - 2020-03-11
+v3.0.2 - 2020-03-11
 * Release with recent library versions

-* v3.0.1 - 2019-06-13
+v3.0.1 - 2019-06-13
 * Improved logging
 * Using annotation based Maven configuration

-* v3.0.0 - 2018-08-06
+v3.0.0 - 2018-08-06
 * Updated to ph-commons 9.0.0

 ---